dchacke/hiccdown/Readme.md

 The original Hiccup [explanation](https://github.com/weavejester/hiccup?tab=readme-ov-file#syntax) applies:

 > The first element of the [array] is used as the element name.
-The second attribute can optionally be a map, in which case it is used to supply the element's attributes.
+The second [element] can optionally be a map, in which case it is used to supply the element's attributes.
 Every other element is considered part of the tag's body.

 ```ruby
 # plain